J. Howard Moore: Teaching career

-After graduating from the University of Chicago in 1896, Moore accepted the chair of sociology at Wisconsin State University, lecturing on the topic of social progress, before continuing to teach at the university.
+After graduating from the University of Chicago in 1896, Moore accepted the chair of sociology at Wisconsin State University, lecturing on social progress, before continuing to teach at the university.

-In 1898, Moore started teaching ethics and zoology at Crane Technical High School, a position he retained for the remainder of his life.
+In 1898, Moore began teaching ethics and zoology at Crane Technical High School, a position he kept for the rest of his life.
 He also taught at other schools in Chicago, including Calumet High School and Hyde Park High School.
-In 1908, Moore taught courses on elementary zoology, physiographic ecology and the evolution of domestic animals at the University of Chicago for three quarters.
+In 1908, Moore taught courses on elementary zoology, physiographic ecology, and the evolution of domestic animals at the University of Chicago for three quarters.

-In 1909, a law was passed in Illinois prescribing teaching of morals in public schools for 30 minutes each week.
-Contrary to his fellow teachers, Moore was pleased by the law and began preparing supporting educational materials.
+In 1909, Illinois passed a law requiring the teaching of morals in public schools for 30 minutes each week.
+Davey writes that, unlike many of his colleagues, Moore welcomed the law and began preparing educational materials.

-In February 1912, a meeting of the Schoolmasters' Club of Chicago, of which Moore was a member, was disrupted because they did not agree with his views; Moore responded: "I am a radical and a socialist, but I do not allow my radicalism nor my socialism to enter into my teachings."
+In February 1912, a meeting of the Schoolmasters' Club of Chicago, of which Moore was a member, was disrupted because some members objected to his views.
+Moore responded: "I am a radical and a socialist, but I do not allow my radicalism nor my socialism to enter into my teachings."

-Moore opposed the Chicago Board of Education's move to stop teaching sex hygiene, between 1913 and 1914.
-He wrote a letter to the board in favor of teaching the topic.
-In January 1914, Moore gave a speech on the topic in Chicago, at Hull House.
-The Board later dropped the change.
+Moore opposed the Chicago Board of Education's attempt, between 1913 and 1914, to stop teaching sex hygiene.
+He wrote to the board in support of the subject.
+In January 1914, he spoke on the issue at Hull House in Chicago.
+The board later dropped the proposal.